chirag272002/zomato/README.md

 ## 📥 Loading the Dataset

+The dataset used in this project can be accessed from Kaggle: (https://www.kaggle.com/datasets/himanshupoddar/zomato-bangalore-restaurants)

 - Imported essential libraries (Pandas, NumPy, Matplotlib, Seaborn, etc.)
 - Loaded Zomato’s restaurant dataset into a pandas DataFrame